cockroachdb/docs/v2.0/grant.md

 - When a role or user is granted privileges for a database, new tables created in the database will inherit the privileges, but the privileges can then be changed.
 - When a role or user is granted privileges for a table, the privileges are limited to the table.
-- The `root` user is automatically created as an `admin` role and assigned the `ALL` privilege for new databases.
+- The `root` user automatically belongs to the `admin` role and has the `ALL` privilege for new databases.
 - For privileges required by specific statements, see the documentation for the respective [SQL statement](sql-statements.html).

 Privilege | Levels